PowerLoom/docs/docs/Protocol/Protocol_v2/state.md

 mapping(string procjectId => mapping(uint256 epochId => string snapshotCid)) public maxSnapshotsCidMap;
 ```

-The snapshot CID reported to have reached consensus against a `projectId` for an `epochId`
+The snapshot CID reported to have reached consensus against a `projectId` for an `epochId`.

 ### `batchIdToProjects`